openoakland/openoakland.org/.github/contributing.md

 # Contributing

-Welcome to OpenOakland's website contributing doc!
+Welcome to OpenOakland's website contributing guidelines!

 ### Code of Conduct

-Please be familiar with the OpenOakland’s [Code of Conduct](https://github.com/openoakland/openoakland.org/.github/code_of_conduct.md).
+Please be familiar with the OpenOakland’s [Code of Conduct](https://github.com/openoakland/openoakland.org/blob/master/.github/code_of_conduct.md).

 ## Installation instructions